LostMa-ERC/heurist-api/README.md

 ## Documentation

-For information about installation, usage, etc., open the documentation site below:
+For information about installation, usage, etc., navigate to the documentation site below:

 - [Documentation](https://lostma-erc.github.io/heurist-etl-pipeline/)